Wikia/design-system/README.md

 See https://wikia-inc.atlassian.net/wiki/display/INT/i18n+tools for information on getting the design system i18n files to and from crowdin.

 ## Copyright
-Code and documentation copyright 2018 Wikia, Inc.
+Code and documentation copyright 2018 Fandom, Inc.

 **NOTE**: code and images contained within this repo are **NOT** licensed for general use.
 Please contact us at http://fandom.wikia.com/about#contact if you're interested in licensing any part of this repo.